 But there are so many products out there – so which ones to choose?

 If you do nothing else focus on 3 key products – cleanser, toner and moisturiser.

-Grab a coffee, click on the thumbnail and watch my recent video all about skincare basics, or read on for the headline details!
+To find out more, grab a coffee, click on the thumbnail and watch my recent video all about skincare basics, or read on for my top tips!

 The skin is the largest organ in the body and is made up of 50 – 75% water – that’s why we are always told to drink more water

 The skin is incredibly clever and has 5 main functions.

 - Defence – it protects the body against infection, invasion, and UV light.

 - Regulates temperature – we sweat to cool down and create goosebumps to warm us up, as this traps the air.